Mare: Behavior

 Mares are considered easier to handle than stallions.
+Some equestrians consider mares to be more difficult to handle than geldings.
+The results of a study by the Sydney School of Veterinary Science suggested that women riders have gendered assumptions about the suitability of mares, geldings and stallions for different disciplines and for different riders and chose different and more negative descriptors for the behavior of mares.
+This is despite an absence of scientific data confirming the assumptions.
+This may be significant for the handling and welfare of mares.

 In wild herds, a "boss mare" or "lead mare" leads the band to grazing, to water, and away from danger.
 She eats and drinks first, decides when the herd will move and to where.
 The herd stallion usually brings up the rear and acts as a defender of the herd against predators and other stallions.

 Uses

 Mares are used in every equestrian sport and usually compete equally with stallions and geldings in most events, though some competitions may offer classes open only to one sex of horse or another, particularly in breeding or "in-hand" conformation classes.
 In horse racing, mares and fillies have their own races and only a small percentage compete against male horses.
 However, a few fillies and mares have won classic horse races against colts, including the Prix de l'Arc de Triomphe, the Kentucky Derby, the Preakness Stakes, the Belmont Stakes, the Melbourne Cup and the Breeders' Cup Classic.